harharkh/mayda/README.md

 [![Latest Version](https://img.shields.io/crates/v/mayda.svg)](https://crates.io/crates/mayda)
 ![Works on nightly](https://img.shields.io/badge/works%20on-nightly-lightgrey.svg)

-A Rust library to compress integer arrays (all primitive integer types are supported).
+`mayda` is a Rust library to compress integer arrays (all primitive integer types are supported).
 The design favors decompression speed and the ability to index the compressed array over the compression ratio, on the principle that the runtime penalty for using compressed arrays should be as small as possible.

 This crate provides three variations on a single compression algorithm.
-The [`Uniform`] type can decompress around five billion `u32`s per second, or 20 GiB/s of decompressed integers, on a 2.6 GHz Intel Core i7-6700HQ processor.
+The [`Uniform`] type can decompress around six billion `u32`s per second, or 24 GiB/s of decompressed integers, on a 2.6 GHz Intel Core i7-6700HQ processor (see below for specifics).
 The [`Monotone`] and [`Unimodal`] types decompress at around half the speed, but can have much better compression ratios depending on the distribution of the integers.

 Compiling `mayda` requires the **nightly** compiler and CPU support for the SSE2 instruction set (any Intel or AMD processor manufactured after 2003).
 The